This Oatmeal Pumpkin Bundt Cake is a great cake for either breakfast or dessert!

 Okay, okay… I know I just shared a Bundt cake recipe with you.
 And yes, two Bundt cake recipes in a row is probably a bit much, but I couldn’t help myself.

-Anyway, Bundt Cake, if your wondering, is a great distraction.
-I think you should stop what your doing right now and go make one yourself.
+Anyway, Bundt Cake, if you are wondering, is a great distraction.
+I think you should stop what you’re doing right now and go make one yourself.
 Cleaning can wait, right?

 Recipe: Oatmeal Pumpkin Bundt Cake